noriakis/software/docs/ggkegg/04-usecases.md

 ## Visualizing multiple enrichment results

 You can visualize the results of multiple enrichment analyses.
 Similar to using the `ggkegg` function with the `enrichResult` class, there is an `append_cp` function that can be used within the `mutate` function.
 By providing an `enrichResult` object to this function, if the pathway being visualized is present in the result, the gene information within the pathway can be reflected in the graph.
+In this example, in addition to the changes in urothelial cells mentioned above, changes in renal proximal tubular epithelial cells are being compared ([Assetta et al. 2016](https://doi.org/10.1128/mbio.00903-16)).

 ```r